remarkjs/react-markdown/readme.md

 Component to render markdown with support for async plugins through async/await.

-Components returning promises is supported on the server.
+Components returning promises are supported on the server.
 For async support on the client, see [`MarkdownHooks`][api-markdown-hooks].